-- The scheme applies to full- and part-time employees, employees on agency contracts and zero-hours workers (the guidance specifically states that limb (b) workers, ie those providing their services personally in the intermediate stage between employee and self-employed, should be covered), and also potentially contractors on payroll as a result of the new IR 35 reforms (presumably even if they are in the private sector and have been required to go on payroll in anticipation of the changes, which were to take place in April 2020).
+- The scheme applies to full- and part-time employees, employees on agency contracts and zero hours workers (the guidance specifically states that limb (b) workers – ie those providing their services personally in the intermediate stage between employee and self-employed – should be covered), and also potentially contractors on payroll as a result of the new IR35 reforms (presumably even if they are in the private sector and have been required to go on payroll in anticipation of the changes that were to take place in April 2020).
 The scheme also applies to salaried members of LLPs.

 - Employees on unpaid leave at the time the scheme commenced cannot be furloughed until their agreed date of return.
 Those who are absent from work because of shielding or because they have caring responsibilities can be furloughed.

-- For those whose pay varies, it is the earnings in the same pay period in the previous year, or the average earnings in the 2019/20 tax year (or fewer if they have worked for less time than this, including a part-month calculation if they were taken in February), whichever is the higher.
-This will be subject to deductions for income tax and employee NI contributions (NICs) in the usual way.
+- For those whose pay varies it is the earnings in the same pay period in the previous year, or the average earnings in the 2019-20 tax year (or fewer if they have worked for less time than this, including a part-month calculation if they were taken in February), whichever is the higher.
+This will be subject to deductions for income tax and employee NICs in the usual way.

 - It does not matter if the 80% takes the worker below the national minimum wage (NMW) as the requirement to pay it only applies to hours worked (but see the reference to training below).

-- It applies to apprentices, who may continue to train during furlough, but they must be paid at least the NMW, so the employer will have to make up any difference between what can be claimed on the furlough scheme and NMW.
+- It applies to apprentices, who may continue to train during furlough, but they must be paid at least the minimum wage, so the employer will have to make up any difference between what can be claimed on the furlough scheme and NMW.